 Homopolysaccharides: These are polysaccharides composed of a single type of monosaccharide unit.
 Examples include:

-Starch: Composed of glucose units and serves as a storage polysaccharide in plants.
+Starch: Made up of glucose units, it functions as a storage polysaccharide in plants.

 Glycogen: Composed of glucose units and serves as a storage polysaccharide in animals.

-Cellulose: Composed of glucose units and forms the structural component of plant cell walls.
+Cellulose: Made up of glucose units and forms the structural component of plant cell walls.

 Heteropolysaccharides: These are polysaccharides composed of more than one type of monosaccharide unit.
 Examples include: